Tuđmanism: Historiography

 In the twilight years of Yugoslavia following the death of Josip Broz Tito, Yugoslav society saw the increasing proliferation of media and publications which espoused alternative views of politics and history which deviated from the state-sanctioned official narratives of the communist regime, in particular the increase of nationalist perspectives which were either suppressed or softened during the communist era and its official ideology of "brotherhood and unity" of different national groups and opposition to nationalist separatism.
 Tuđman himself had been taking part in such debates for decades before the collapse of the Yugoslavia.

-Tuđman had been a member of the Yugoslav communist partisans during World War II, and after the war had been a "true believer" of the state ideology until being converting to Croatian nationalism in the 1960's, and was also jailed on multiple occasions, including after the Croatian Spring movement in 1971.
+Tuđman had been a member of the Yugoslav communist partisans during World War II, and after the war had been a "true believer" of the state ideology until being converting to Croatian nationalism in the 1960s, and was also jailed on multiple occasions, including after the Croatian Spring movement in 1971.
 Tudjman even named his own writings on historiography, which political scientist David Bruce MacDonald described as 'egocentric' and sometimes 'messianic', after himself, dubbing it 'Tudjmanism'.

 One of the most common debates was about the death toll of Serbian victims at Jasenovac concentration camp under the fascist Independent State of Croatia during World War II, which had been exaggerated by communist authorities, and likewise heavily underestimated by Croatian nationalist writers.
 In fact, he had been writing on the subject since the mid-1960's, being consistently censured by authorities for doing so, as well.
 Tuđman published a work entitled Wilderness of Historical Reality in 1987 which claimed that such "Jasenovac distortion" was a tool for Serbian control to keep "Croatianness in shackles" and "instigate Serbdom against Croatianness":

 There is also the systematic creation of the black legend of historical guilt of the entire Croatian nation.
 For if the dimensions of the Ustasha crime are stretched to hundreds of thousands and even millions of victims, and if, by contrast, there are no commensurate crimes on the opposite side, then the responsibility for the crimes does not fall upon a mere handful of Pavelić’s fanatical followers, blinded by vengeful impulses, but on the entire Croatian nation.
 From this point, it follows logically that...
 Croatianness can be equated with Ustashism which is branded as worse than Fascism or Nazism.